 - You can also run the blower or fan in your air conditioner

 1. Don’t Apply Too Many Coats

 2. Don’t Add Too Much Hardener

 Epoxy paints that contain polyaspartic tend to dry faster.
 You can walk on them in less than 10 hours provided the paint was applied correctly and in temperatures higher than 60 degrees F. Polyaspartic flooring dries faster due to the chemical makeup of the coating.

 What Temperature Does Epoxy Cure At?

 One part epoxy will even cure in weather temperatures lower than 60 degrees F. But, you should never apply any type of epoxy at a temperature lower than 50 degrees.

-How Do You Know When Epoxy Has Cured?
+How To Know When Epoxy Has Cured?

 Epoxy paint has cured when the paint has hardened and reached complete physical properties.

 Epoxy paint has one of the hardest finishes in the painting world.
 The finish is so hard that it is used to cover garage floors, walkways, car parks, and driveways.
 When its coating has hardened completely, it’s hard to dent it.
 So if you can dent it, then the coating hasn’t cured yet.